isecurefi/wscli-php/wscli-php-sdk/swagger-php-sdk/SwaggerClient-php/docs/Api/SessionApi.md

 LoginMFA

-Send SMS _code_ along with previously received _session_ token.
-If _email_ has not been yet verified, successful login provides only _accesstoken_ that must be used to verify email address.
-If email is already verified and the login succeeds, add the _idtoken_ from the login response as Authorization header in API requests requiring authorization (i.e. pass as parameter to client SDK API calls). _IdToken_ expires in _ExpiresIn_ seconds.
+Send SMS _Code_ along with previously received _Session_ token.
+If _Email_ has not been yet verified, successful login provides only _AccessToken_ that must be used to verify email address.
+If email is already verified and the login succeeds, add the _IdToken_ from the login response as Authorization header in API requests requiring authorization (i.e. pass as parameter to client SDK API calls). _IdToken_ expires in _ExpiresIn_ seconds.

 ### Example
 ```php